 Protecting Business Assets

-Professionals that are at risk of personal liability must be careful as the risk of insolvency and/or lawsuits frequently arise during a financial crisis.
+Professionals that are at risk of personal liability must be careful as the risk of insolvency and/or lawsuits frequently arises during a financial crisis.
 Thus, it is important to check your business and professional indemnity policies for inclusions and exclusions.
 One way you could protect yourself is to increase your professional and public liability policy premiums and cover more extensively the events that are likely to occur in the current environment.

 Pension and Superannuation Funds

-Most pension and superannuation funds can allow you to shift your investments across different asset classes.
+Most pension and superannuation funds allow you to shift your investments across different asset classes.
 As volatile market movements have resulted in falling share prices, shifting your investments could substantially reduce the current value of your portfolio.
 If you are older or rely on income from your fund, you could consider reducing the risk of your investments by shifting holdings from equities to bonds and cash.
 However, it is important to note that moving your investments could mean that you sell at a lower than usual price and therefore miss out on opportunities for future price increases.
 As such, some financial advisors may suggest to sit out of the market and wait until things blow over.
-If you are middle-aged or younger and will not need to rely on a fund income within the next ten years, attempting to time the markets is risky and a series of rash decisions could lead to a loss in the potential future value.
+If you are middle-aged or younger and will not need to rely on a fund income within the next ten years, attempting to time the markets is risky and rash decisions could lead to a loss in the potential future value of your assets.
 Many suggest that the key is to maintain a balanced portfolio that spreads risk across different asset classes to reduce your downside risk and also ensure exposure to upside risk when the market outlook improves.